 2 bottles Guinness beer (or other stout beer)

-3 1/2 pound uncooked brisket for corned beef, rinsed well and patted dry
+3 1/2 pound packaged brisket for corned beef, drained, rinsed well and patted dry

 1 tablespoon pickling spice

 4-5 carrots, cut into 3/4-inch chunks

 1 pound of red potatoes, cut into 3/4-inch chunks

 2 tablespoons freshly minced fresh parsley